lorenzo-rovigatti/comp_bio_notes/coarse_grained.md

 where $p_R(\{ \vec R_J \}))$ and $P_R(\{ \vec R_J \}; V_\text{trial})$ are the FG and (trial) CG distributions, respectively. $S_\text{rel}[V_\text{trial}]$ vanishes only if $V_\text{trial} = V_\text{CG}$ (up to a constant).
 Interestingly, this approach has been shown to be equivalent to many of the methods that make use of correlation functions (such as IBI and IMC), in some sense providing a unified framework, as well as a theoretical justification, for these techniques (see [](doi:10.1063/1.4818908) and references therein).

 From an information theory point of view, the KL divergence can also be applied to estimate the loss of information associated to the coarse-graining procedure in itself.
-Indeed, by using the equilibrium distributions $p(\{ \vec r_i \})$ and $p(\vec M(\{ \vec r_i \}))$ in Eq. [](#eq:KL), it is possible to obtain a quantity that is function of the mapping operator only, $S_\text{rel} = S_\text{rel}(\vec M)$.
+Indeed, by using the equilibrium distributions $p(\{ \vec r_i \})$ and $p(\{ \vec M_I(\{ \vec r_i \}) \})$ in Eq. [](#eq:KL), it is possible to obtain a quantity that is function of the mapping operator only, $S_\text{rel} = S_\text{rel}(\vec M)$.
 As suggested in [](doi:10.1021/acs.jctc.0c00676), this quantity is a measure of the information content retained by the CG description.
 By minimising it, it is possible to find the optimal mapping that, given the chosen resolution, retains the maximum amount of information on the statistical properties of the FG system, or, in other words, the FG degrees of freedom (or the combinations thereof) that are more important in the determination of the behaviour of the original system.

 # Top-down models